What does it mean to major in biochemistry?

 Students who major in biochemistry investigate the detailed chemistry of the life process.

-The department is ranked in the top 50 (out of 555) chemistry departments in the U.S. for its production of undergraduate degrees in part because faculty members take a keen interest in the success of their students.
+The faculty members take a keen interest in the success of their students.
 They provide expert career advising and plenty of individual attention.
-Students may become involved in research with faculty members as early as the end of their freshman year, and many opportunities exist for students to become involved in funded summer research projects.
+Students may become involved in research with faculty members as early as their freshman year, and many opportunities exist for students to become involved in funded summer research projects.
 It is not unusual for a biochemistry major to co-author a scientific article with a professor before graduating from UM.
-The Student Affiliates of the American Chemical Society provides a social setting for the exchange of ideas among students in the chemical sciences, arrange field trips to industry sites, and organize transportation to regional meetings of the American Chemical Society.
+A number of students from the Department of Chemistry & Biochemistry have received Goldwater Scholarships, a prestigious national award for undergraduates who plan a career in science research.
+Finally, the Student Affiliates of the American Chemical Society provides a social setting for the exchange of ideas among students in the chemical sciences, arrange field trips to industry sites, and organize transportation to regional meetings of the American Chemical Society.

 “The primary focus of my lab is on developing improved antitumor drugs.
 Our recent work is on ‘drugging the undruggable.’
 Many proteins known to be involved with cancer growth are not enzymes.
 Enzymes have been the primary targets of drugs going all the way back to aspirin, which was introduced in 1899.
 Many of the current drugs on the market inhibit an enzyme’s activity, which in the case of aspirin can result in reduction of inflammation and pain.
 But what do you do if a protein that is involved in a disease isn’t an enzyme?
 Our work involves finding drugs that can affect the genetic expression of proteins, which effectively inhibits their activity by shutting off their production.”

-Dr. Wadkins spent the 2015-16 academic year working on Capitol Hill as the Biophysical Society’s inaugural Congressional Fellow as part of the American Academy for the Advancement of Science.
+Dr. Wadkins spent a year working on Capitol Hill as the Biophysical Society’s inaugural Congressional Fellow as part of the American Academy for the Advancement of Science.
 He participated in a yearlong seminar series on issues related to science policy and funding.

 Why study biochemistry at UM?
 “Biochemistry students have nationally-renowned research scientists as their professors, while still enjoying small class sizes and a beautiful campus.
 It’s hard to find that at other universities.”